dstarr1/compare_personality_models/README.md

 The motivation for this project:
 * How much utility is there with fine tune training a transformer using a large single-person text corpus?
-* Since public use of GPT-3 doesn't allow fine tune training on large texts, I'll focus on other publically available models and see their limits for this application.
+* Since public use of GPT-3 doesn't allow fine tune training on large texts, I'll focus on other publicly available models and see their limits for this application.
 * How does GPT-2 compare to GPT-J-6B, GPT-Neo?